nuxeo/nuxeo-retention/README.md

 ```

 To run the functional tests, [Nuxeo Web UI Functional Testing Framework](https://github.com/nuxeo/nuxeo-web-ui/tree/maintenance-3.0.x/packages/nuxeo-web-ui-ftest) is used.
-Due to its inner dependencies, it only works using NodeJS `lts/dubnium`, i.e., `v10`.
+Due to its inner dependencies, it only works using NodeJS `v14`.

 ## Development Workflow